senomorf/oci-cpu-shaper/docs/08-development.md

 5. Optionally execute `make build` to confirm the binary compiles successfully.

 These steps help keep changes consistent and maintainable across the project.

+## §8.4 Scoped AGENTS Policy

+Create or update scoped `AGENTS.md` files whenever a directory needs guidance that differs from or expands on the repository root instructions.
+Keep each file tightly focused on actionable rules for that directory tree, and prefer linking to canonical docs (such as this development guide) instead of duplicating prose.
+When refactoring or adding new areas of the codebase, audit existing scopes, remove obsolete guidance, and consolidate overlapping notes so the instructions stay concise and discoverable.